It’s your worst exhibiting nightmare.

-A well-executed in-booth trade show contest or game may be just what you need to invigorate your future event marketing endeavors.
-Trade show contests and games can drive more traffic to your booth and create more opportunities to engage with prospects.
+Unfortunately, this is an all-too common reality for exhibitors.
+Thankfully, trade show contests and games can drive more traffic to your booth and create more opportunities to engage with prospects.

-In this post, we outline some of the best practices to planning and operating in-booth games and activities and share ideas for contests that will leave your visitors wowed.
+In this post, we outline some of the best practices to planning and operating in-booth games and activities, as well as share ideas for contests that will leave your visitors wowed.

 Tips for Getting Started